Balakrishna-0907/osLab/README.md

 ### 1. BASIC LINUX COMMANDS

-This program demonstrates the execution of basic Linux commands for working with directories and files.
+This program demonstrates the execution of basic Linux commands using c language.

 ---